dicebear/dicebear/apps/docs/pages/guides/load-all-avatar-styles/index.md

 title: Load All Avatar Styles from @dicebear/styles
 description: >
-  Learn how to load every avatar style shipped with @dicebear/styles at once in Node.js, PHP, Python, Rust, Go and Dart.
+  Learn how to load every avatar style shipped with @dicebear/styles at once in Node.js, PHP, Python, Rust, Go, Dart and C#.
 ---

 # How to load all avatar styles from `@dicebear/styles`?